-“If you want to drop out, I’ll notify Captain Blooey.
-You can stay in the gondola and assist Leftenant Abbottsford when we’re underway.”
+“If you want to drop out, I’ll notify Captain Galloway.
+You can stay in the gondola and assist Lieutenant Abbotsford when we’re underway.”

 “Yea, Alton – you can stay inside and help Margaret if you want to chicken out,” added Moonblade.

 News came by telegraph from Egypt.
-A burial vault had been unearthed inside one of the oldest of the pyramids at Dashur.
-It was a large, room sized tomb that had never been opened.
-A breaching of the vault would occur within the next few weeks, and the British command in Cairo invited both Professor Krause and Dr. Ferndale to attend the momentous event.
+The entrance to a burial vault had been unearthed deep inside the Red Pyramid at Dashur.
+It appeared to be a large, room sized tomb that had never been opened.
+A breaching of the vault would occur within the next few weeks, and the British command invited both Professor Krause and Dr. Ferndale to attend the momentous event.

 Molly was up early on the day of our departure.
 Normally I would walk to her cottage, but instead I found her waiting outside the barracks.
 We had breakfast at the mess hall, and on that day skipped the calisthenics.
 It was a chilly morning with frost on the window panes, and a low winter sun peeking through the cold grey overcast.

-Molly was promoted to the rank of Captain, and the christening of the new airships worked wonders in improving her melancholy mood.
+Molly was promoted to the rank of captain, and the christening of the new airships worked wonders in improving her melancholy mood.
 General Evernight joined us on the Isle of Dogs for the ceremony.
-He gave us an abbreviated pep talk before buckets of dirty Thames river water were splashed on the bows of the gondolas.
+He gave us a long-winded pep talk before buckets of dirty river water were splashed on the bows of the gondolas.

-We departed London in formation with the Fiery Crimson Messenger and the Amelia Snavely leading the way across the icy waters of the English Channel, and I must say my bricky girlfriend looked irresistible standing at the helm in her parade dress uniform, with three brand new gold Captain’s buttons on each of her epaulettes.
+We departed London in formation with the Fiery Crimson Messenger and the Amelia Snavely leading the way across the icy waters of the English Channel.
+Standing at the helm in her parade dress uniform, my bricky girlfriend looked irresistible, with three brand new gold captain’s buttons on each of her epaulettes.

-The interiors on the new airships were more accommodating as compared to the Raven and the Hawk.
-The gondola cabins were pressurized meaning we didn’t have to wear our cumbersome oxygen suits while cruising at high altitudes, and everything inside was sparkling new.
+The interiors on the new airships were luxurious as compared to the Champion of the Skies and the Marco Polo.
+The gondola cabins were pressurized meaning we didn’t have to wear our cumbersome oxygen suits inside, and everything was sparkling new.
 Instead of the hard backed seats and raw exposed framework, we had comfortable leather upholstery and pinewood paneling.
-The sleeping berths were bigger too, and Molly had her own spacious Captain’s quarters.
+The sleeping berths were bigger too, and Molly had her own spacious captain’s quarters.

-The airship crews would be shorthanded until we arrived in North Borneo, and we had three newcomers on the Fiery Crimson Messenger.
-Corporal Alice Wingham had experience as a pilot, and she would cover for Moonblade when we were topside rigging the sailing apparatus.
+We had three newcomers on the Fiery Crimson Messenger.
+Corporal Alice Wingham had experience as a pilot.
+She would cover for Moonblade when we were topside rigging the sailing apparatus.
 Private Grady Scribbens was trained as a cook, and his compeer Dorian Queensbury was assigned to oxygen tank maintenance and other miscellaneous duties.
-Queensbury was our utlility man.
+Queensbury was our utility man.

-We gained altitude as we crossed into the skies above France, and Moonblade yielded the ship’s wheel to Alice Wingham.
-Sunarko was already suited up and on top of the dirigible.
+As we gained altitude and crossed into the skies above France, Moonblade yielded the ship’s wheel to Wingham.
+Sunarko was already suited up and topside.
 Delone and I were putting on the heavy woolen under garments that would protect us from the extreme cold outside the heated confines of the cabin.
 Moonblade joined us as we pulled on the bulky oxygen suits.

 “I want you men to be careful out there,” said Molly looking up from the map she was studying on the charts table.

-“Of course, Captain Abbottsford,” said Delone pausing to give her an antic hand salute.
+“Of course, Captain Abbotsford,” said Delone pausing to give her an antic hand salute.

 “I’m serious, Alton.
 No monkeying around, we can’t afford any casualties.”

-“Delone won’t be doing any monkeying around,” said Moonblade with a devilish grin, “he’ll be too busy shaking in his boots when he sees how high off the ground we are.”
+“Delone won’t be monkeying around,” said Moonblade.
+“He’ll be too busy shaking in his boots when he sees how high off the ground we are.”

-“That’s all I need,” said Moonblade, “more crap strapped to my back, like the oxygen tanks won’t slow us down enough.”
+“That’s all we need,” said Moonblade.
+“More crap strapped to our backs, like the oxygen tanks won’t slow us down enough.”

 The climb to the top of the dirigible was easier than in the practice sessions.
 Though weighted down with my bulky oxygen suit, the girth of the rigid balloon was smaller as compared to the Constantina.
 Each of the new airships was approximately a quarter the size of the immense mother ship.

-High above the clouds, Moonblade and I did our best to assist Sunarko in rigging our own sails.
-Johnny was a better climber, but I was finally overcoming my fear of falling.
+High above the clouds, Moonblade and I did our best to assist Sunarko.
+Johnny was a better climber, but I had finally overcome my fear of falling.
 The key was to not look down.

 The rectangular sails were fixed to horizontal booms, and each one was fitted with gadgetry that allowed the sailors to mechanically roll them up or roll them out.
 The complicated array of gears, cranking handles, and locking levers made it easy to maintain control over each individual sail in the wind.
 The hard part was accessing the hardware because it required climbing the masts to reach each individual station.
 Keeping a secure foothold while operating the apparatus with both hands was tricky.

-When I looked to our aft, I noticed we were starting to pull away from the Constantina now.
+When I looked to our aft, I could see we were pulling away from the Constantina as our sails caught the wind.
 It was hard to tell how fast we were moving, because beyond the two other airships, there was no reference point.
-We were thousands of feet above the surface of the earth.
+We were thousands of feet above the surface of the Earth.

-We used sign language because our voices were muffled by the thick glass on our helmets.
-I signaled to Sunarko and Moonblade that Molly had cut off the motors, and gave them the thumbs up to continue sailing.
+Using sign language because our voices were muffled by the thick glass on our helmets, I signaled to Sunarko and Moonblade that Molly had cut off the motors.
+Then I gave them a thumbs up to continue sailing.

-I could still see the Amelia Snavely; they were a good distance out ahead of us, but it looked as if Kurniawan had turned off his hydrogen motors too, and their forward progress was slowing as a result.
+I could see the Amelia Snavely out ahead of us.
+It looked as if Kurniawan had turned off his motors too, and their forward progress was slowing as a result.
 Behind us, the Constantina was beginning to catch up, with sails fully deployed, and the gondola’s propellers turning at full throttle.

 As afternoon became evening, and the sun disappeared behind a cloud bank on the western horizon, we furled the sails and Molly fired up the motors.
 The hydrogen power would be enough to keep us even with the Constantina through the night.

 Scribbens cooked dinner, the first ever prepared on the Fiery Crimson Messenger.
 He had fresh chicken and vegetables to work with on that first night, and he baked loaves of bread in an onboard oven.
-Like everything else, the kitchen was more modern and better equipped on the new airship, and had a freezer compartment built into the gondola’s roof.
+Like everything else, the kitchen was more modern and better equipped on the new airship.

-Anything could be kept frozen outside in the rarefied air high above the clouds, including my toes, and I sat by the furnace with my dinner, thawing out my feet.
+I sat by the furnace with my dinner, thawing out my feet.
 Moonblade had enough energy left to take the wheel from Wingham while she ate.
-With the ship’s wheel in one hand, and a drumstick in the other, he gave Queensbury a primer on the basics of piloting an airship; Queensbury would stand a late night watch on the bridge, so the rest of us could get adequate rest.
+With the ship’s wheel in one hand, and a drumstick in the other, he gave Queensbury a primer on the basics of piloting an airship.
+Queensbury would stand a late night watch on the bridge, so the rest of us could get adequate rest.